 Instructions

-- Taste and adjust based on your preference.
-For more salt, add more soy sauce.
-For more acid, add more vinegar.
-For more sweetness, add more sugar.
-If the sauce is too strong, add half a teaspoon of water and adjust as you taste.
-Serve immediately or place in the fridge until use.
+- Stir to thoroghly mix.
+Taste and adjust based on your preference.
+For more saltiness, add more doenjang.
+For more heat, add more gochujang.
+For more sweetness, add more rice syrup or honey.

 Made the sesame oil dip and the one soy sauce for the brisket.
 Both were amazing and taste just like at the kbbq restaurant !
 Thank you so much for sharing!